 The broad types of cases described above can be further organized into a taxonomy of specified classes.

-The key role played by the concept of abstract characters in this taxonomy may entail some difficulties of interpretation.
-The assignment of code points and representative glyphs is definite within Unicode, but the recognition of abstract characters is implicit (Unicode names of characters tend to refer only to superficial graphic features of the glyph).
-In fact, an abstract character’s identity depends on a combination of linguistic analyses of all the languages in question, and gross facts about glyph-class.
-Essentially, a linguistic test of whether there is one or more abstract character depends on whether there is a discernible contrast within a language; but it also depends on the case of the glyph: a pair of upper- and lower-case glyphs do not represent the same abstract character.
+This taxonomy relies on the concept of abstract characters that may entail some difficulties of interpretation.
+The Unicode standard represents a compendium of code points that can be used to represent abstract characters.
+Along with each code point is a textual description that refers to the superficial graphical features of each code point, as well as an illustrative depiction that indicates how the code points could be rendered.
+One code point may be used to represent more than one abstract character, and one or more code points may be used to represent the same abstract character.
+The glyphs that are used to render abstract characters will result from a combination of the code points used, and rendering rules that are outside the scope of the Unicode standard, typically contained in the instructions within individual font files.

+Recognition of abstract characters is often implicit based on the resulting rendering from the combination of code points, a font’s glyphs, and the rendering rules applied.
+An application of the linguistic understanding is required to discern contrast in these abstract characters, based on analysis of the language in question.

 A term which comes closer to the linguistic understanding of “character representing a single phone within a language” is the conceptual character.
 In RFC 3743 (often called “the JET Guidelines”), "variants" are said to be the situation “wherein one conceptual character can be identified with several different Code Points in character sets for computer use.”
 It is not, however, further defined.
 The presumption is that, within a language, every abstract character corresponds to a single phoneme or grapheme (or in UniHan a single sememe, i.e., an interpretable meaning, usually with determinate phonic pronunciations).
 However, although a single character may be consistent within a language, as between languages it may represent very different phonemes, graphemes and sememes.
-Consider, e.g., “a” in English and Spanish spelling, which are pronounced very differently; standard and swash kaf in Sindhi and Arabic, which marks a linguistic contrast in one language but is stylistic in the other; and as a representative Chinese character, 人 (U+4EBA) has a basic meaning ‘human being’, but in Chinese is pronounced rén and in Japanese jin, nin, hito etc.; each language then uses it with different (but overlapping) combinatory properties.
+Consider, e.g., “a” in English and Spanish spelling, which are pronounced very differently; standard and swash kaf in Sindhi and Arabic languages, which marks a linguistic contrast in one language but is stylistic in the other; and as a representative Chinese character, 人 (U+4EBA) has a basic meaning ‘human being’, but in Chinese is pronounced rén and in Japanese jin, nin, hito etc.; each language then uses it with different (but overlapping) combinatory properties.

-Nevertheless, the Unicode doctrine is that Abstract Characters are what is encoded.
+Nevertheless, the Unicode doctrine is that abstract characters are what is encoded.
 “When an abstract character is mapped or assigned to a particular code point in the codespace, it is then referred to as an encoded character.”
 And in practice, “abstract character” is a concept that is needed and is reasonably clear within a given language, giving a sense of an underlying unity in cases where code points seem to have been multiplied beyond necessity, in the process of defining Unicode.

 The classes described are identified using the cases of 1, 2, and 3 based on Figure 1 above, and references used in the examples are to the corresponding sections in that team’s case study report.